LaToya Cantrell

-LaToya Cantrell (born April 3, 1972) is an American politician serving as the 62nd mayor of New Orleans since 2018.
+LaToya Cantrell (born April 3, 1972) is an American politician who served as the 62nd mayor of New Orleans from 2018 to 2026.
 A member of the Democratic Party, Cantrell is the first woman to hold the office.
 Before becoming mayor, Cantrell represented District B on the New Orleans City Council from 2012 to 2018.

 Early life and education

 Cantrell was born LaToya Wilder in Palmdale, California.
 She moved to New Orleans in 1990 to attend Xavier University of Louisiana, where she earned a BA in sociology.

 Broadmoor neighborhood work

 Cantrell returned to New Orleans in 1999, settling in the Broadmoor neighborhood.
 In 2003, she joined the board of the Broadmoor Improvement Association and became president of the association in 2004.
 After the 2005 levee failures in Greater New Orleans following Hurricane Katrina, the Broadmoor neighborhood flooded severely and remained mostly deserted for months afterward.

 In early 2006, the Bring New Orleans Back Commission, a blue-ribbon panel convened by then-mayor Ray Nagin, released a recovery plan that called for Broadmoor and five other New Orleans neighborhoods to be converted into greenspace.
 In her role as president of the association, Cantrell worked with residents and local religious leaders to organize opposition to the panel's recommendation.
 She also helped enlist returning Broadmoor residents in a six-month effort to write a recovery plan for the neighborhood.

 Cantrell worked full time to implement Broadmoor's recovery plan from 2006 through 2012.
 She and fellow residents formed the Broadmoor School Board, overseeing the reopening and renovation of the Andrew H. Wilson school.
 She served as a founding board member of the Broadmoor Development Corporation, a community development corporation that provided case management and other social services for returning residents.
 She was involved with residents' efforts to reopen Broadmoor's Rosa F. Keller Library, which won a $2 million grant from the Carnegie Endowment.

 She created a partnership between the Broadmoor Improvement Association and Church of the Annunciation, which provided the neighborhood association with office space and hosted volunteer groups.
 She also formed a partnership between the Broadmoor Improvement Association and her home parish, Blessed Trinity Catholic Church, to open the Broadmoor Art and Wellness Center.